 Can Dental Implants Be Done in a Day?

-The All On 4 and All On 6 procedures are technically a full-arch fixed dental implant bridge.
+The All-On-4® and All-On-6® procedures are technically full-arch fixed dental implant bridges.
 There are either 4 or 6 implants that support the bridge.
-This is a procedure that involves the removal of all-natural teeth on top and bottom before the bridges are put in place.
+This is a procedure that involves the removal of all-natural teeth on the top and bottom before the bridges are put in place.

 For qualified patients, this can be done in one day — the removal of the remaining teeth, the implants, and the dental bridges.